bcgov/digital-policy/CPPM-Chapter12.md

 8. Manage enterprise contracts, planning and programs related to IM IT investment.

-9. Work with ministry workforce plans and the Public Service Agency on IM IT human resource capacity and skills required to achieve government's strategic priorities.
+9. Work with ministry workforce plans and the Public Service Agency (PSA) on IM IT human resource capacity and skills required to achieve government's strategic priorities.

 10. Advise Deputy Ministers on the hiring of Ministry Chief Information Officers (MCIOs) and other positions related to IM IT as necessary.